widgetbook/widgetbook-hosting/packages/bitbucket/README.md

 # Setup

-Before the web version of your Widgetbook can be upload to the collaboration platform you need to build the web app first.
+Before the web version of your Widgetbook can be uploaded to the collaboration platform, you need to build the web app first.
 You know best how to build you app but your build action might look like this:

 ```yaml
 pipelines: